Mahmud-Buet15/Data-Science-and-Business-Analytics-projects/Task 3-Exploratory Data Analysis - Retail/README.md

 3. What all business problems you can derive by exploring the data?
 4. You can choose any of the tool of your choice (Python/R/Tableau/PowerBI/Excel/SAP/SAS)
 5. **Dataset:** https://bit.ly/3i4rbWl

+I have used Python for completing this task.